 The Evil Twins: Breaking and Bending

 How fragile were the ribbon mics of days past?
-According to Shure’s Chad Wiggins, very.
+Very.
 Here were two common pitfalls.

 Breaking: Traditional ribbon microphones will break if presented with an air blast or a dramatic, immediate change in air pressure.
 The tension has to be exactly right for it to maintain the right output level and frequency response.